ChatScript/ChatScript/WIKI/ChatScript-Spelling-Marking.md

 with spelling replacements that start and end in a colon.
 These will be considered emoji and marked as ~emoji.
 E.g., in script you can write
 ```
-	replace: 🤲 :palms_up_together:
+	replace: xx :palms_up_together:
-	replace: 😄 :grinning_face_with_smiling_eyes:
+	replace: yy :grinning_face_with_smiling_eyes:
 ```
+where xx and yy are actual utf8 emoji characters.

-or you can add these paired words into one of the LIVEDATA substitution files.
+Or you can add these paired words into one of the LIVEDATA substitution files.
 Then you can write patterns like:
 ```
 u: (:palms_up_together:) Peace be unto you.